ghoomfrog/universe/README.md

 # Rules

 1. No sexual content outside science
-2. Be selfless and think big
-3. Write in English
+2. Write in English
-4. Write as concisely as possible (if you have doubts about its clarity, clarify it more!)
+3. Write as concisely as possible (if you have doubts about its clarity, clarify it more!)
-5. If relevant, include one or more diagrams in your file ([app.diagrams.net](https://app.diagrams.net) is a free diagram tool)
+4. If relevant, include one or more diagrams in your file ([app.diagrams.net](https://app.diagrams.net) is a free diagram tool)
-6. Put the full name of your idea (no abbreviation) in the filename, all in lowercase (all characters are allowed)
+5. Put the full name of your idea (no abbreviation) in the filename, all in lowercase (all characters are allowed)
-7. Include your GitHub username at the end of your file (e.g. 'By octocat.')
+6. Include your GitHub username at the end of your file (e.g. 'By octocat.')